FICCI reschedules 60-year celebration event to Nov 19

 Now the chamber rescheduled the date for the prime minister, as the premier is likely to visit Jeddah to attend the three-day International Conference on Women in Islam, which will begin on November 6.

-The prime minister has given her consent to inaugurate the programme on November 19, the FICCI president said.
+The prime minister has given her consent to inaugurate the program on November 19 at the Radisson Blu Dhaka Water Garden in the capital, the FICCI president said.

 Comments